 Sometimes being empathetic was enough to stop my son’s outbursts.
 He would cry and scream, but I would comfort and empathize.
 Then he would calm down, and we would move on.

-No-Drama Discipline does a great job explaining the “upstairs brain” and “downstairs brain.”
+No-Drama Discipline does a great job explaining the “upstairs brain” and “downstairs brain,” which really helps you understand better how to deal with toddler tantrums.
 I won’t explain it much here, but I highly recommend you read the book.
 Working to engage our child’s “upstairs brain” with specific conversational strategies will help our children come to a more rational place.

 Responding to misbehavior with immediate consequences or threats keeps them in their “downstairs brain” which prolongs tantrums and outbursts.